Are renters in Northern Virginia required to buy renter's insurance?

-The Commonwealth of Virginia does not require that renters in Northern Virginia to obtain a renter's insurance policy.
-However, our leases require that renters pay for a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the property.
-A’s insurance policy protects the rental dwelling from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that renters in Northern Virginia to buy renter’s insurance.
+However, leases prepared by our property managers require that renters obtain renter’s insurance to cover losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental property.
+A’s insurance policy protects the rental dwelling from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference